n00b69/woa-vayu/guide/nopc.md

 ### Flashing WinInstaller
 - In TWRP, select **Install** and then locate **WinInstaller.zip** and flash it.
-- Wait untill all processes complete and your debice boots back into Android.
+- Wait untill all processes complete and your device boots back into Android.
 This will take around 10-15 minutes.

 ### Restoring the cust partition
 - Boot back into TWRP.